-For more information please contact: Libby Fordewales, about or Lorna.
-Andersone wales, and Lorna and Lor
+For more information please contact: Libby, Fordewales, nhs.uk or Lorna.
+Andersone wales. nhs.uk

 Engagement with people living with dementia

 We have been working in collaboration with partners and communities providing webinars through ABUHB, to highlight the Dementia Care Standards, and gather peoples experiences of dementia care.
 This included bespoke webinars for people who are deaf, people from ethnic minority communities, carers and people who identify as LGBTQ+